sasabakic/sasabakic/README.md

 </div>

-### <div align="center">I'm Saša, a knowledge hungry frontend developer based in Subotica, Serbia.</div>
+### I'm Saša, a knowledge hungry frontend developer based in Subotica, Serbia.

-- 🌱 I’m currently learning advanced level React.
+🌱 I’m currently learning advanced level React.
 Also, I am working on improving my CSS and TypeScript knowledge as much as possible.

-- ❓ Ask me about anything related to React.js and JavaScript and I will do my best to help you If I can.
+❓ Ask me about anything related to React.js and JavaScript and I will do my best to help you If I can.

-- ⚡ Fun fact: I use tabs over spaces
+⚡ Fun fact: I use tabs over spaces

 <br/>